Our Debt Story: Learn How We Paid Off $106,00 and How You Can, too!

 Make a debt thermometer.
 Keep it posted.
 We needed to pay off $63,000 this last time, so my husband created a thermometer with lines on them.
-Each line represented $1,000 and each time another $1,000 was paid off, we colored it in in red.
+Each line represented $1,000 and each time another $1,000 was paid off, we colored it is in red.
 The thermometer was three feet long and posted visibly in our bedroom.
-You can find these free on the internet or custom-made on etsy.
+You can find these free on the internet or custom-made on Etsy.

 Additional Encouragement for Tough Times

 Getting out of debt is not an easy path.
 There were times that we were angry, frustrated, and overwhelmed.
 At other times we were encouraged and extremely motivated.

 It involves rethinking all that you have thought about money.
 It involves communication, honesty, and a willingness to work together.
 This is all for the common goal of getting out of debt.